What is Skin cancer?

 The following prevention measures can be taken against skin cancer:

-- Avoid sun during midday.
+- Avoid the sun during midday.
 The ultraviolet rays are direct that can adversely affect the skin.

 - Wear sunscreen whenever stepping out in the sun.